thegetty/quire-docs/content/docs-v1/multiformat-output.md

     url: /_assets/downloads/publication.pdf
 ```

 The `name` value can be changed to update the link text.
-The `url` value is a relative path to where the file can be found within the project’s directories.
+The `url` value is a relative path to where the file can be found within the project’s directories, which by default will be the `/_assets/downloads/` directory, unless you have [configured it differently](#setting-where-the-pdf-file-is-output).

 ##### Within Markdown Pages